livingstonb/WorkFromHome/readme.md

 Code in each module expects the current working directory to be the module directory.
 E.g. to run code in the ACS module, first cd into *WorkFromHome/ACS*.

+## Running code for an individual module
+Most modules have a do file with *main* in the filename, located in the main module directory, e.g. *WorkFromHome/ACS/main_acs.do*.
+For the most part, these scripts accept one or more arguments corresponding with different parts of the  module.
+The ACS main do-file, for example, can be passed arguments *build* or *stats* (or both) which will execute the code in the *build* directory and/or the *stats* directory independently.
+When no arguments are passed to these scripts, they execute as if all applicable arguments are passed.
+The main do-files can be used to run all the code or simply to ascertain the desired run order of the different scripts in subdirectories.

+## Running all of the code
+The *master.do* script in the main directory allows the user to run code for all of the modules sequentially, with the exceptions of the OpenTable and Google modules.
+Some of the modules depend on output from previous modules so the run order is sometimes important.
+The main scripts in the occupations and industries modules, for example, create crosswalks used by most of the other modules.

 # Modules

 ## ACS